Archive for May, 2008

 How Inefficient Are Seals?

-A topical joke: You are the weakest linkThis report on seals has us further concerned about the prospects of the entire species.
+Where the walrus puts the sealThis report on seals has us further concerned about the prospects of the entire species.

 After 45 minutes the seal gave up, swam into the water and then completely ignored the bird it had just assaulted, the scientists report.